Joseph (Genesis): Christian tradition

-In addition to honoring him, there was a strong tendency in the patristic period to view his life as a typological precursor to Christ.
+In addition to honouring him, there was a strong tendency in the patristic period to view his life as a typological precursor to Christ.
 This tendency is represented in John Chrysostom who said that Joseph's suffering was "a type of things to come", Caesarius of Arles who interpreted Joseph's famous coat as representative of the diverse nations who would follow Christ, Ambrose of Milan who interpreted the standing sheaf as prefiguring the resurrection of Christ, and others.

 This tendency, although greatly diminished, was followed throughout late antiquity, the Medieval Era, and into the Reformation.
 Even John Calvin, sometimes hailed as the father of modern grammatico-historical exegesis, writes "in the person of Joseph, a lively image of Christ is presented."